-We retrieve refill data for each patient within a 365 days window; for example, when the score is calculated on June 1, 2018 we would retrieve information between June 1, 2017 and May 31, 2018.
 As mentioned above, we retrieve refill information for diabetes, hypertension, and cholesterol medications.
-Drugs that are in the same class are counted as one; for example, if there are two drugs with 3 refills each, the total refills for this drug class will be six.
+Drugs that are in the same class are counted as one; for example, if there are two drugs with three refills each, the total refills for this drug class will be six.

 Drugs will be eliminated from the calculations if there are less than two refills in the given timeframe.

 In calculating the DPPR, we are ultimately generating an adherence percentage.
 The DPPR formula is:

 DPPR = ((a + b + c) / (days covered)) * 100